 Budgets in Float are like placeholders for cash that might come into or leave the business, allowing you to build up a picture of how the future might look.

-Your forecast is built with your budgets and each day Float updates itself and pulls in the latest transactions from your accounting software, which slowly fill up your budgets.
+Your forecast is built with the budgets that you enter, and each day Float updates itself and pulls in the latest transactions from your accounting software, which slowly fill up your budgets.
 Once an actual becomes larger than the budget, Float will use the actual amount instead.
 Once the current month has ended, all actuals will be used instead of budgets.
 This ensures your forecast is as accurate as possible.

 Click into a cell and a popover modal appears.
 You'll see the various options for setting budgets initially shown on the right of the modal: